Advent preparation includes waiting — not just sitting quietly, but actively anticipating.

 When Israel was defeated by the Assyrians, they waited for a King to deliver them.
 When the nation of Judah was taken captive by the Babylonians, they waited for a Warrior to save them.
 Through centuries of conquest and captivity, the faithful believed God and waited for Him to send a Deliverer.
 And though Jesus came to earth already, we’re waiting for Jesus to return.

 Waiting is difficult.
 But it’s not passive.
 Waiting requires action and should involve preparation.
+Advent preparation includes looking for what God has said.
 If God has made a promise, it’s up to us to believe — to ready ourselves for the time when the promise is fulfilled.

 Read these Advent Scriptures about God’s promises and timing